• Academic Committee

 Committee Member

-He is a former ABB engineer who brings real-world experience to UNT’s College of Information.
+He is a former ABB engineer who brings real-world experience to Texas A&M University.
 He co-created The Flow System methodology and authored influential books on agility and lean thinking.
 Editor of Performance Improvement Quarterly, his research focuses on leadership, decision-making, and team effectiveness.